Q&A about Reena & Newy with Kids

 What are your plans for Newy with Kids?

-Basically, keep continuing what I’m doing and see what unfolds.
-Newy with Kids has already surpassed my expectations so I’m just enjoying the ride.
+Keep doing what I’m doing and see what unfolds.
+Newy with Kids has already surpassed every expectation I had when I started it.
+I’m just enjoying the ride.

 Reena x